MaxLell/Chrome_Dino_AI/ReadMe.md

 - Press __"l"__ to load a previously saved model.
 By default the package is provided with a pretrained Dino that you can load (score 19000).
 - Press __"SPACE"__ to toggle the visualisation.
 By deactivating the visualisation the code runs faster and therefore the Dinos evolve faster, to obtain higher scores.

-The current population of the programm consists of 150 different Dinos.
-It might happen that it takes many generations until these evolve to surpass the 2000 score-mark.
-Therefore, if the score at generation 80 is lower then 2000 the game resets itself with a completly new population ("__Meteor - Event__").
-This usually occurs in 3 / 10 cases.
-This stagnation could be avoided by increasing the population to at least 1000, but the code gets very slow, by doing so.

 ## Dependencies:

 - numpy